meschsystems/meschsystems.github.io/jyro/functions/stdlib/utility/base64encode.md

 ## Description

 Converts the input string to bytes using UTF-8 encoding, then encodes those bytes as a Base64 string.
-This is useful for encoding binary data or text in a format that can be safely transmitted over text-based protocols.
+The Base64 format can be safely transmitted over text-based protocols.

 ## Examples